titon/toolkit/docs/en/support/compatibility.md

 # Browser Compatibility #

 Toolkit was engineered for latest in mobile and desktop browsers, but this doesn't stop it from degrading gracefully for older browsers.
-Degrading allows for components in older browsers to function as normal by removing animations, reducing the amount of CSS styles being used, or by simplifying JavaScript functionality.
+Degrading allows for plugins in older browsers to function as normal by removing animations, reducing the amount of CSS styles being used, or by simplifying JavaScript functionality.

 ## Supported Browsers ##